universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 export default TodoList;
 ```

-This component will display a list of todo items, sorted by done state and updated date.
+This component will display a list of todo items, sorted by done state and update date.
 It will also display the `NewTodoItem` component to allow the user to create new todo items.

 ### App Component